offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Library Functions/Wrappers/Tuple
 ```

-A variant class is a type-restricted form of the `std::any`.
+`std::variant` is a type-restricted form of the `std::any`.
 Where as with the `std::any` you can hold on to an object of any type, with `std::variant` you can hold on to an object of one of several predefined types.

 ```c++
 std::variant<int, float, MyClass> wrapper {};  // may hold on to either int, float, or MyClass